Ayush-kaithwas/Ayush-kaithwas/README.md

 - 👋 Hi, I’m @Ayush-kaithwas
 - 👀 I’m interested in Machine learning ,AI, electronic circuits..
-- 🌱 I’m currently learning Machine Learning.
+- 🌱 I’m currently learning ML...
 - 💞️ I’m looking to collaborate on any artificial intelligence program or any other interesting project.
 - 📫 How to reach me ?
 Contact me on - tombriddle53@gmail.com